 Drilling platforms and similar mobile constructions which are not regarded as ships and are intended for use in exploration for or exploitation, storage or transportation of subsea natural resources or in support of such activities, are considered Norwegian if they are owned by any person as mentioned in Section 4 paragraph one and have not been entered into the register of another country.
-The owner shall request entry of the ship into the Ship Register1 in accordance with the provisions of Section 12, which apply as appropriate.
-The provisions of Sections 5, 7, 8 and 9 also apply correspondingly in so far as they are relevant to these constructions.
+The owner shall request entry of the ship into the Ship Register1 in accordance with the provisions of Sections 5, 7, 8 and 9 also apply correspondingly in so far as they are relevant to these constructions.
 The Ministry2 can in special cases make exceptions to the obligation to register.